Gaussian Copula-Based Outage Performance Analysis of Fluid Antenna Systems: Channel Coefficient- or Envelope-Level Correlation Matrix?: Conclusions

 \section{Conclusions}

-This paper explored the modeling accuracy of using envelope-level correlation matrix under Gaussian copula framework, and developed a method to generate fully correlated Nakagami-$m$ fading channel envelopes, enabling exact Monte Carlo simulations for validating the theoretical results.
+This paper explored the modeling accuracy of using envelope-level correlation matrix under Gaussian copula framework, and developed a method to generate fully correlated Nakagami-$m$ fading channel envelopes, enabling exact Monte-Carlo simulations for validating the theoretical results.
 Simulation results confirm that using the envelope-level correlation matrix yields higher modeling accuracy, especially in sparse port deployment and low-outage regime.
 Moreover, as the average transmit SNR increases, Gaussian copula using the envelope-level correlation matrix yields more accurate OP than using coefficient-level one under denser port deployment.
-As the Nakagami-$m$ fading parameters $m$ decreases or $\mu$ increases, envelope correlation-based Gaussian copula achieves higher accuracy than coefficient at lower average transmit SNR. {{Building on these, in ultra-reliable communication or sparse port deployment scenarios, Gaussian copula with envelope-level correlation matrix provides an effective approach.
-Moreover, this approach can be further validated under other fading channel models, such as cascaded channels.}}
+As the Nakagami-$m$ fading parameters $m$ decreases or $\mu$ increases, envelope correlation-based Gaussian copula achieves higher accuracy than the coefficient correlation matrix.
+Building on these, in ultra-reliable communication or sparse port deployment scenarios, Gaussian copula using the envelope-level correlation matrix provides an effective performance evaluation approach.
+Moreover, it can be further validated under other fading channel models, such as cascaded channels.

 \ifCLASSOPTIONcaptionsoff

 \fi